-Cancer is the most common disease-related cause of death during childhood in the Western world.
-Thanks to therapeutic improvements in the recent decades, survival rates for childhood cancer now exceed 80%, leading to a growing population of long-term survivors.
-However, cancer and its treatment can cause adverse late effects, such as second primary malignancies, cardiovascular disease, hearing loss and infertility.
-These adverse late effects may affect survivors' health, health behaviour and quality of life, and may lead to premature death.
+Childhood cancer is the most common disease-related cause of death in childhood in the western world.
+Thanks to therapeutic improvements in the past decades, survival rates for childhood cancer now exceed 80%, leading to a growing population of long-term survivors.
+However, cancer and its treatment can cause adverse late effects, such as second primary malignancies, heart and lung disease, hearing loss, and infertility.
+These adverse late effects may impact survivors' health, health behaviour and quality of life, and may lead to premature death.
 Comprehensive data on the burden of late effects of childhood cancer including premature mortality and their risk factors are scarce.
-The SCCR has a broad research program focusing on long-term outcomes that includes the national Swiss Childhood Cancer Survivor Study (SCCSS) and a study on cause-specific long-term mortality.
+The SCCR has a broad research program focusing on long-term outcomes including the national Swiss Childhood Cancer Survivor Study (SCCSS), prospective, clinical studies on lung and cardiovascular diseases, and a study on cause-specific long-term mortality.

-The research group aims:
+The group aims:

-- To investigate prevalence, incidence and spectrum of somatic and psychosocial outcomes including second primary neoplasms, somatic health, mental health, educational and social outcomes, health-related quality of life, and cause-specific long-term mortality. - To determine sociodemographic, cancer- and treatment related predictors associated with long-term outcomes.
-To describe health behaviours in long-term survivors.
+- To investigate prevalence, incidence and spectrum of somatic and psychosocial outcomes including second primary neoplasms, somatic health, mental health, educational and social outcomes, health-related quality of life, and cause-specific long-term mortality. - To determine sociodemographic, cancer- and treatment related predictors associated with long-term outcomes. - To describe health behaviours in long-term survivors. - To investigate and improve follow-up care after child-hood cancer among long-term survivors.

-This prospective cohort study is based on children and adolescents registered in the SCCR.
+This cohort is based on children and adolescents registered in the SCCR.

-Study population: All individuals who are at least 5-year survivors, who were diagnosed with cancer at age <21 years, and were Swiss residents at time of diagnosis are eligible.
+Study population: Eligible are all individuals, who have been diagnosed with cancer at age <21 years, who survived at least five years, were alive at the time of the study, and who were Swiss residents at time of diagnosis.

-Collected data: A detailed questionnaire is sent to childhood cancer survivors and their parents to obtain data about somatic, psychosocial, and mental health outcomes.
+Collected data: A detailed guestionnaire is sent to childhood cancer survivors and their parents to obtain data about somatic, psychosocial, and mental health outcomes.
 For comparison, a similar questionnaire is sent to siblings of survivors.
 Questionnaire data are complemented with phone interviews to patients and are validated with information from general practitioners and hospital records, e.g. audiometric or lung function tests to validate hearing problems or lung diseases.
-Furthermore, we collect data from municipal population registries to obtain vital statistics including dates of death, and Swiss mortality statistics to obtain causes of death.
-For some studies, we also collect saliva samples for genetic analyses.
-These broad data make it possible to investigate prevalence and incidence of adverse late effects and to identify their predictors in Swiss survivors.
+A second questionnaire is sent to participating survivors to find out whether their health has changed over time.
+We invite subgroups of survivors for clinical investigations to paediatric oncology centres to investigate their lung and heart functions and we collect saliva and urine samples for genetic and metabolic analyses.
+Additionally, we collect data from municipal population registries to obtain vital status and date of death, and Swiss mortality statistics to obtain causes of death.
+This broad approach makes it possible to investigate prevalence and incidence of adverse late effects in Swiss survivors and to identify predictors for their occurrence.

-Response rate: For the SCCSS questionnaire survey, we contacted 2930 five-years survivors aged 0 to 16 years at diagnosis, 2235 (76%) completed our questionnaire.
-Among 598 contacted survivors aged 16-20 years at diagnosis whom we contacted, 320 (57%) participated.
-We also contacted 1522 siblings, of whom 866 (57%) participated.
+Response rate: For the SCCSS questionnaire survey, we contacted 4140 five-years survivors aged 0-<20 years at diagnosis, 2876 (70%) completed our questionnaire.
+Among the participating survivors, we contacted 1586 survivors with a second questionnaire, and currently 804 (51%) survivors completed the second questionnaire.
+This survey is still ongoing.

+We also contacted 1522 siblings of childhood cancer survivors, of which 866 (57%) participated.

-Current status A, Recent findings
+A, Recent findings

-This study offers the first national-level data on adverse late effects, health behaviour, survival and long-term mortality after cancer in childhood and adolescence in Switzerland.
-The study is ongoing and we are currently contacting new 5-year survivors diagnosed between 2005-2010.
-We obtained causes of death of 3965 of the 5-year survivors who subsequently died.
+These ongoing studies provide the first national data on adverse late effects, health behaviour, survival and long-term mortality, and causes for mortality after childhood and adolescence cancer in Switzerland.
 We analyse and publish our findings continuously.
-Previous publications have included topics like health-related quality of life, education, cognitive problems, partnership, income, physical activity, nutrition, survival, and mortality.
-Our findings will help to identify patients who are at increased risk for late effects, to adjust therapies and to develop tailored follow-up programs for survivors.
+Previous publications reported on health-related quality of life, education, cognitive problems, partnership, income, physical activity, lung disease, cardiovascular disease, hearing loss, nutrition, overweight, survival, and mortality.
+Our findings will help to identify patients who are at great risk for late effects, to adjust therapies, and to develop tailored follow-up programs for survivors.